mossgreen/mossgreen.github.io/_posts/2018-04-08-spring-data-jpa-101.md

     - is meant only to be a hint to the persistence provider to help the application achieve better performance.
     - never a good idea to lazily fetch simple types
     - **should be considered** are when there are many columns in a table (for example, dozens or hundreds) or when the columns are large (for example, very large character strings or byte strings)
+    - lazy loading at the attribute level is not normally very beneficial.
+    - At the relationship level, however, lazy loading can be a big boon to enhancing performance.
+It can reduce the amount of SQL that gets executed, and speed up queries and object loading considerably.
+    - on a single-valued relationship, the related object is guaranteed to be loaded eagerly.
+    - Collection-valued relationships default to be lazily loaded
 6. Enumerated Types
     - ORDINAL and STRING
     - using strings will solve the problem of inserting additional values in the middle of the enumerated type, but it will leave the data vulnerable to changes in the names of the values.